MichaelSolati/geofirestore-js/README.md

 Tests use Firebase Firestore emulator to avoid requiring a live Firebase project.
 The test suite includes:

 - Unit tests for all GeoFirestore classes
+- Unit tests for all GeoFirestore Core classes
 - Integration tests with Firestore emulator
 - Performance benchmarks
 - Edge case testing